 Performance

-Given the heavy overlap between the holdings of the two funds, their performance is virtually the same over the last 10 years, even when looking at various sub-periods.
-The table below shows the annualized returns over the last 1, 3, 5, and 10 year periods (as of August 31, 2022):
+Given the heavy overlap between the holdings of the two funds, their performance used to be virtually the same.
+However as Nvidia has rallied substantially in the last 2 years, the performance gap between the two ETFs has really opened up.
+The table below shows the annualized returns over the last 1, 3, 5, and 10 year periods:

-To look at this graphically, I have shown the comparison charts for the 1 and 5 year periods below.
+To look at this graphically, I have shown the comparison charts for the 10 year period below.

 Expense Ratios